Amari Cooper*, WR, Alabama

 Austin Shepherd, OT, Alabama

-1/17/15: Shepherd was a solid run-blocker in 2014.
+2/28/15: Shepherd was a solid run-blocker in 2014.
 His pass protection needs to get better for the NFL, and he should maybe move inside to guard.
+Shepherd really struggled in the pass-blocking one-on-ones at the Senior Bowl.
+He didn't wow at the Combine either.

 8/27/14: Shepherd took over at right tackle for Alabama in 2013 after D.J.
 Fluker left for the NFL.
 The Crimson Tide had success running behind him and Anthony Steen on the right side of the line.
 Shepherd had some inconsistent play in pass protection and that is the area he needs to improve in 2014.
 If he doesn't show progress as a senior that could cause teams to project him to guard in the NFL.